 The Company currently conducts its affairs so that its shares can be recommended by IFAs to ordinary retail investors in accordance with the FCA's rules in relation to non-mainstream investment products and intends to continue to do so for the foreseeable future.
 The Company's shares are excluded from the FCA's restrictions which apply to non-mainstream investment products because they are shares in an investment trust.

 Mr Smith joined the Jardine Fleming Group in 1986 in Hong Kong serving, from 1993, as Chief Financial Officer and as a member of the Executive Committee.
-After returning to the UK, Mr Smith became a director of Robert Fleming International Ltd in 1998 and the Director of Origination – Investment Banking serving until 2000.
-Mr Smith currently serves as Chairman of Aberdeen New Thai Investment Trust PLC, and is a non-executive Director of JP Morgan European Smaller Companies Trust plc.
+After returning to the UK, Mr Smith became a director of Robert Fleming International Ltd in 1998 and the director of Origination – Investment Banking serving until 2000.
+Mr Smith currently serves as Chairman of Aberdeen New Thai Investment Trust PLC, and is a non-executive director of JP Morgan European Smaller Companies Trust plc and Polarcus Limited.

-Ms Morgan studied Japanese at university in Australia, Japan and the US and worked as a Japanese equity fund manager for 16 years at John Govett before joining the institutional client team at Fidelity.
+Mrs Morgan studied Japanese at university in Australia, Japan and the US and worked as a Japanese equity fund manager for 16 years at John Govett before joining the institutional client team at Fidelity.
 She was at RBS from mid-2007 where she managed long only and alternative funds of funds specialising in Japan, the Pacific Basin and Emerging Markets.
 The team moved to Aberdeen Asset Management in February 2010 and she retired in March 2012.
-She is a Director of JPMorgan Indian Investment Trust plc, a Trustee of the London Library Pension Fund and a Director of the Landau Forte Charitable Trust.
+She is a non-executive director of JPMorgan Indian Investment Trust plc.

 Past performance is not a guide to future performance and may not be repeated.
 The value of investments and the income from them may go down as well as up and investors may not get back the amount originally invested.